National parks are for everyone to enjoy. Find out which ones have accessible camping, toilets, parking and trails.

 5. Hallett Cove Conservation Park

 Heading beachside?
-There are two accessible parking spaces at the south end of Hallett Cove Conservation Park and an accessible toilet (left-hand transfer) next to the car park of the Boatshed Café.
+There are 2 accessible parking spaces at the south end of Hallett Cove Conservation Park and an accessible toilet (left-hand transfer) next to the car park of the Boatshed Café.

-A bitumen path leads from the café towards Black Cliff Lookout where the trail steepens considerably (up to 12 per cent).
+A bitumen path leads from the café towards Black Cliff Lookout where the trail steepens considerably (up to 12%).
 Assistance will be required on this section to the lookout.
 Check out the below video of the access trails at Hallett Cove Conservation Park.